Perfect (1985 film): Reception

 Perfect was nominated for three Golden Raspberry Awards: Worst Actor (John Travolta), Worst Supporting Actress (Marilu Henner) and Worst Screenplay at the 6th Golden Raspberry Awards.
 The movie was nominated for a Stinkers Bad Movie Awards for Worst Picture at the 1985 Stinkers Bad Movie Awards.
 On Rotten Tomatoes it has an 18% rating based on reviews from 17 critics, with an average rating of 3.6 out of 10.
-On Metacritic it has a weighted average score of 46% based on reviews from 13 critics, indicating "generally favorable reviews".
+On Metacritic it has a weighted average score of 46% based on reviews from 13 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.
 In a 1994 interview with Rolling Stone magazine, Quentin Tarantino called the movie "woefully underappreciated."

 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.
 On October 16, 2015, the film was covered on the podcast for bad movies How Did This Get Made?